judaicalink/judaicalink-site/content/datasets/gnd-persons.md

 [[files]]
 	url = "http://data.judaicalink.org/dumps/gnd-persons/current/generated_persons_GND.ttl.gz"
-	description = "Persons extracted from GND based on their country and occupation" [[files]]
+	description = "Rabbis and people from Israel, extracted from GND."
+[[files]]
 	url = "http://data.judaicalink.org/dumps/gnd-persons/current/generated_persons_GND_enriched.ttl.gz"
 	description = "Persons extracted from GND enriched with further information such as date and place of birth and death."
 [[files]]
 	url = "http://data.judaicalink.org/dumps/gnd-persons/current/Freimann-GND-enriched-05.ttl.gz"
-	description = "Persons extracted from GND based based on University LIbrary of Frankfurt, Freimann collection"
+	description = "Persons extracted from GND that have been identified within the Freimann collection of the University Library of Frankfurt"

 +++

-List of persons from GND.
-This list is generated based on country and occupation.
+Persons from the Common Authority File (Gemeinsame Normdatei, GND) of the German National Library.
 <!--more-->

+Within this dataset, we collect data extracted from the GND.
+See descriptions of the single files for furter information.